OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) The number of threads to use for processing data in parallel (default: 4).
   num_threads: 4
-  # (optional) The number of batches to prefetch asynchronously.
-If not set, use an
-  # automatically tuned value on TensorFlow 1.8+ and 1 on older versions. (default: null).
-  prefetch_buffer_size: null

   # (optional) The number of elements from which to sample during shuffling (default: 500000).
   # Set 0 or null to disable shuffling, -1 to match the number of training examples.